caseylilley/caseylilley.github.io/qgisModelDirDis.md

 ## QGIS Model for Direction and Distance
 In the first lab, we created a model to calculate direction and distance from a point.
-A model like this can be useful to visualize geographic theories such as the Bid Rent Model.
+A model like this can be useful to visualize geographic theories such as the Bid Rent Model, and understand how phenomena change across space in relation to a city center.
 For our purposes, we calculated direction and distance of city tracts from a central business district to look at the distribution of median gross rent around a city center.
 We started by examining Chicago as a case study to develop and test [the model](https://caseylilley.github.io/Dist_and_dir_updated.model3), pictured below.

 ![model_image](https://caseylilley.github.io/DistanceDirectionModel.PNG)